 They remained there until about 1879 or '80 and then relocated back into Pennsylvania to Fairhope their old home region of Southampton Township.
 In 1880, the census shows all of the boys who were above the age of 12 working on the farm.

-She survived until May, and died on May 29, 1894.
+But Indiana only survived until late May, with death spiriting her away on May 29, 1894.
 They rest for eternity in Comp's Cemetery.
 Her grave marker remains legible today.
 [Find-a-Grave]

 In 1934, the location of their graves was surveyed and recorded by the Works Progress Administration [link].
 In 2016, Indiana's marker was photographed by the founder of this website.